-According to Article 46 IPA, an asylum seeker shall not be detained on the sole reason of seeking international protection or having entered and/or stayed in the country irregularly.
-However as mentioned above IPA foresees the possibility to detain asylum seekers who have already applied for asylum while at liberty.
+According to Article 50 Asylum Code, an asylum seeker shall not be detained on the sole reason of seeking international protection or having entered and/or stayed in the country irregularly.
+However as mentioned above the Asylum Code foresees the possibility to detain asylum seekers who have already applied for asylum while at liberty.

 Moreover, an asylum seeker may remain in detention if he or she is already detained for the purpose of removal when he or she makes an application for international protection, and subject to a new detention order following an individualised assessment.
-In this case the asylum seeker may be kept in detention for one of the following 5 grounds:
+In this case the asylum seeker may be kept in detention on the basis of one of the following 5 grounds:

-- in order to determine his or her identity or nationality;
+- in order to determine their identity or nationality;

 - in order to determine those elements on which the application for international protection is based which could not be obtained otherwise, in particular when there is a risk of absconding of the applicant;